dat3Cph/material/flow5/week2-react/ReactExerciseLists.md

 1.4 Add the missing part in `MemberDemo` to use `MemberTable` and pass down members to it

-1.5 Fix the code to avoid the error: “Warning: Each child in a list should have a unique "key" prop.”
+1.5 Fix the code to avoid the error: “Warning: Each child in a list should have a unique "key" prop".
+Hint: You might use `crypto.randomUUID()` as key.

 ## 2. Please reflect on the following questions